SIRA Logo

 For example, you may be required to send an AHTR to an insurer case manager or to a generic inbox designated for this type of request.

-For information on how to complete the AHTR, please see the explanatory notes below.
+For information on how to complete the AHTR, please see the completed examples and explanatory notes below.

 Completed examples